 Unfortunately, Tomas’s story is not an uncommon one in San Antonio and surrounding Bexar County.
 Texas has one of the highest rates of diabetes-related amputations in the nation, at about 52 per 100,000 hospital admissions.
 Yet, compared to Texas overall, Bexar County consistently has even higher hospitalization rates for diabetic amputations.

-“The consequences of ignoring your health as a diabetic can be drastic and cause lifelong disability,” said Sobolevsky, who calls San Antonio “the diabetic foot capital of the world.”
+“The consequences of ignoring your health as a diabetic can be drastic and cause lifelong disability,” said Dr. Sobolevsky, who calls San Antonio “the diabetic foot capital of the world.”
 “Below-the-knee amputation can shorten your life expectancy, not to mention negatively affect your quality of life.”

-Prolonged high blood sugar can cause complications that raise the chance of a lower-limb amputation.
-Peripheral arterial disease (PAD) limits blood supply, making even a tiny cut heal slowly or not at all.
-Peripheral nerve damage can cause loss of sensation, meaning cuts, sores, or ulcers on the feet go unnoticed.
+When blood supply is limited, this leads to peripheral arterial disease (PAD), making even a tiny cut to heal slowly or not at all.
+Peripheral nerve damage can lead to neuropathy (loss of feeling, tingling, numbness), making it easy for cuts, sores and ulcers on the feet to go unnoticed.

-For Sobolevsky’s patient, Tomas, what began as a cut on his foot progressed over time to a full-blown infection that had spread to the bone.
+For Dr. Sobolevsky’s patient, Tomas, what began as a cut on his foot progressed over time to a full-blown infection that had spread to the bone.
 After surgical amputation, his wound wasn’t healing correctly and needed to be stapled shut.

 “The healing process took a while, and I had to use a knee scooter for almost seven months,” Tomas said.
 “I couldn’t really put any pressure on my foot.”